-Hill was the representative for Indiana’s 3rd congressional district as a Republican.
+Hill was the representative for Indiana’s 3rd congressional district and was a Republican.
 He served from 1865 to 1867.

 From Dec 1865 to Mar 1867, Hill missed 279 of 613 roll call votes, which is 45.5%.
 This is much worse than the median of 25.1% among the lifetime records of representatives serving in Mar 1867.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.